google/fonts/cc-by-sa/knowledge/modules/using_type_in_ar_and_vr/lessons/introducing_ar_vr/content.md

 <figure>

 ![A screen showing a virtual reality experience and a screen showing an augmented reality experience.](images/introducing_ar_vr_1.jpg)
-<figcaption>Left: Example of VR, Mozilla Hubs.
-Right: Screen capture from an AR demo by Ultraleap.</figcaption>
+<figcaption>Left: Example of VR.
+Right: Example of AR.</figcaption>

 </figure>